-recommendation for doula services from a physician or other licensed practitioner of the healing arts.
+To be eligible for doula services, and be covered under Medi-Cal managed care, a beneficiary must be enrolled in an MCP and have a recommendation for doula services from a physician or other licensed practitioner of the healing arts.

-- Medi-Cal Eligibility Checks: Doulas must verify the Member's Medi-Cal eligibility for the month of service.
-Doulas must contact the Member's assigned MCP to verify eligibility. - Recommendation for Doula Services: A Member would meet the criteria for a recommendation for doula services if they are pregnant, or were pregnant within the past year, and would either benefit from doula services or they request doula services.
+- Medi-Cal Eligibility Checks: Doulas must verify the Member's MCP enrollment for the month of service.
+Doulas must contact the Member's MCP to verify eligibility. - Recommendation for Doula Services: A Member would meet the criteria for a recommendation for doula services if they are pregnant, or were pregnant within the past year, and would either benefit from doula services or they request doula services.
 Doula services can only be provided during pregnancy; labor and delivery, including stillbirth; miscarriage; abortion; and within one year of the end of a Member's pregnancy.